UCLA-VAST/AutoSA/README.md

   "legal": [1]
 }
 ```
 This tells us that the candidate loop has the upper bound of 16.
 We assign a score based on heuristics to each candidate loop.
 The higher the score is, the more hardware-friendly it is when selected as the SIMD loop.
 The last item `legal` indicates that this loop can be directly used for optimization.
-Otherwise, we will need to perform furhter layout transformation on the arrays used by the program to expose the SIMD opportunity.
+Otherwise, we will need to perform further layout transformation on the arrays used by the program to expose the SIMD opportunity.
 AutoSA will automatically print out how to perform the layout transformation for such loops.

-We select the tiling factor as `[2]` and proceed.
+We select the tiling factor `[2]` and proceed.
 Run the command:
 ```c
 ./autosa ./autosa_tests/mm/kernel.c --AutoSA-config=./autosa_config/autosa_config.json --target=autosa_hls_c --AutoSA-autosa --AutoSA-two-level-buffer --AutoSA-uram --isl-schedule-whole-component --AutoSA-output-dir=./autosa.tmp/output --sa-sizes="{kernel[0]->space_time[3];kernel[0]->array_part[16,16,16];kernel[0]->array_part_L2[2,2,2];kernel[0]->latency[8,8];kernel[0]->simd[2]}" --AutoSA-simd-info=./autosa_tests/mm/simd_info.json
 ```